Kong/workshop-kong-api-ai-gateway/content/12-api-gateway/15-use-cases/_index.en.md

 * API Key with Kong Consumers
 * Rate Limiting using Redis
 * Request Transformer
+* Request Callout
-* OpenID Connect with Cognito
+* OpenID Connect with Keycloak

 These functionalities are extended by the use of Kong Plugins.
 You can find a full list of all Kong plugins on the [Plugin Hub](https://docs.konghq.com/hub/).